 One of the biggest questions to ask yourself when making pho is how many people are you serving and do you want leftovers?
 Making the beef broth is probably the most labor intensive step and the size of your available pots is the most limiting factor.

-My large stock pots range in size between 12-20 quarts so while I can make a large batch for our family of four, I don’t really have refrigerator space to store the leftovers.
+My large stock pots range in size between 12- to 20-quarts so while I can make a large batch for our family of four, I don’t have adequate refrigerator space to store the leftovers.
 I would only double this recipe if I were cooking for 8 or more people.

 This recipe will make enough pho for 4-6 servings in an 8 or 9-quart stock pot.
-If you have a 6-quart stock pot, you can still make 4 servings, but there’s not much for seconds or leftovers, and you will need to adjust the cooking temperature so that broth doesn’t bubble over while simmering.
+If you have a 6-quart stock pot, you can still make 4 servings, but there is not a lot of room to make enough for seconds or leftovers, and you will need to adjust the cooking temperature so that the broth doesn’t bubble over while simmering.

 Parboil and Clean the Beef Bones